 - Volunteer and extra-curricular activities

-Experienced instructional designer/educational technologist with unique professional and educational background, currently working as a freelance educational technology consultant and online instructor.
+Experienced instructional designer/educational technologist with unique professional and educational background, currently working as a Learning Experience Architect and Online Instructor.
 Competencies include online learning development, strategic planning, project management (from conceptualization to delivery: graphic design, web design, promotion, event planning, and event coordination), and technical writing.
 Interests include, but are not limited to, faculty development, open education, personal learning networks, social media, synchronous and asynchronous learning systems, interface and system design, web 2.0 technologies, communities of practice, learning spaces, and teaching.

 If you’re interested in a condensed version of this page, please download my resume (PDF).